105 kilometres from the Calgary Tower | West on Hwy 1

 What to Do

-There’s a range of artist studios and galleries in Canmore.
+Canmore is home to a range of artist studios and galleries.
 If you’re here for the day, you could do an art studio hop and see a variety of different art styles.
 See Jason Carter’s bright and bold work at Carter-Ryan Gallery, admire local and western Canadian art at the Avens Gallery and more.

 The Canmore Nordic Centre isn’t only for cross-country skiing and fat biking.
 There are also plenty of summertime activities to do here.
 Rent a mountain bike from Trail Sports on-site and explore the trails on two wheels.
 There’s over 100 kilometres of trail to explore here for a range of skill levels.
 The centre also has a mountain bike skills park if you’re really interested in getting that adrenaline flowing.